hapax/hapax.github.io/assets/boring.md

 Well-ordering is not usually treated as an axiom.
-Historically, set theorists prefer to use a simpler rule called the *axiom of choice*, which is logically equivalent (given the other rules of set theory) but somehow less suspect.
+Historically, set theorists prefer to use a simpler rule called the *axiom of choice*, which is logically equivalent, as we will loosely show in a moment, but somehow less suspect.
-As another set theory joke has it,
+As Jerry Bona joked,

 <span style="padding-left: 20px; display:block">
 The axiom of choice is obviously true and the well-ordering principle obviously false.
 </span>

-(The full joke actually mentions a third equivalent form called *Zorn's lemma*, but we won't go there.)
+(Actually, Bona's joke mentions a third equivalent form called *Zorn's lemma*, but it would confuse matters too much to explain.)
 Loosely, the axiom of choice just says we can pick an element from a non-empty set: